 \subremark{} \assref{coclas}\enuref{coclas:jsr} plays an analogous role to \assref{cocens}\enuref{cocens:jsr} above, ensuring that the nonlinear VAR representation (see \lemref{nlvarcase2}) obtained for the short-memory components $(\xi_{t},\Delta z_{t})$ is sufficiently well-behaved that these processes are $I^{\ast}(0)$.
 Part~\ref{enu:thm:coclas:wklim} would continue to hold if \assref{coclas}\enuref{coclas:jsr} were replaced by any other condition sufficient for $(\xi_{t},\Delta z_{t})\sim I^{\ast}(0)$.
 A necessary condition for \assref{coclas}\enuref{coclas:jsr} is that the eigenvalues of $I+\b{\beta}(\pm1)^{\trans}\b{\alpha}$ should lie strictly inside the unit circle, which is implied by \assref{co} (see \lemref{lincoint}).

-\subremark{} The map $(y,u)\elmap P_{\beta_{\perp}}(y)u$ is not in general continuous, a fact that could interfere with the convergence in \eqref{coclasXY}. \assref{coclas}\enuref{coclas:det} ensures this map is continuous on a sufficiently large domain to permit \eqref{coclasXY} to be follow via an application of the continuous mapping theorem (CMT), with $Y$ and $X$ having continuous paths.
+\subremark{} The map $(y,u)\elmap P_{\beta_{\perp}}(y)u$ is not in general continuous, a fact that could interfere with the convergence in \eqref{coclasXY}. \assref{coclas}\enuref{coclas:det} helps to ensure this map is continuous on a sufficiently large domain to permit \eqref{coclasXY} to follow via an application of the continuous mapping theorem (CMT), with $Y$ and $X$ having continuous paths.